-The Compensation Committee's mandate is to review succession plans for key management positions within the Corporation, human resources policies and plans and the performance and development of the Chief Executive Officer.
-The Compensation Committee reviews and recommends the compensation philosophy, guidelines and plans for the Corporation's employees and executives.
-In consultation with the Chief Executive Officer, it also approves the Corporation's compensation plans, including stock options, incentives, bonuses and benefit plans, for the executive team including the Chief Executive Officer.
+The Board reviews succession plans for key management positions within the Corporation, human resources policies and plans and the performance and development of the Chief Executive Officer.
+The Board reviews and recommends the compensation philosophy, guidelines and plans for the Corporation's employees and executives.
+In consultation with the Chief Executive Officer, the Board also approves the Corporation's compensation plans, including stock options, incentives, bonuses and benefit plans, for the executive team including the Chief Executive Officer.